 Also, it’s common for people to attribute the cause of breath disorder to consuming bad breath inducing foods such as garlic, raw onions, cabbage, fish, cigarettes, alcohol, and coffee, however, bad breath can occur even if your diet does not include any of those notorious foods.
 Many a time, the root causes lies in the mouth rather than from our digestive system.

-1. Dead and dying bacterial cells from oral cavity release a sulphur compound which gives the breath an unpleasant odour.
+1. Dead and dying bacterial cells from oral cavity release a Sulphur compound which gives the breath an unpleasant odor.

 3. Smoking encouraging gum disease which affects oral hygiene.

 4. Plaque build up, which causes pockets to develop between the teeth and gums, which then accumulate food particles and allow bacteria to thrive.